Vinegar-Based Sauce

 Did You Know?

-- 2.Balsamic vinegar from Modena, Italy requires minimum 12 years aging in wooden barrels (sometimes 100+ years for 'traditional'), making it one of the world's slowest-produced condiments
+- 2.Balsamic vinegar from Modena, Italy requires minimum 12 years of aging in wooden barrels of decreasing sizes, with 100-year-old versions costing $500+ per bottle—making it one of culinary's most expensive condiments by volume

 Plating Guidance